damienbullis/autotheme/README.md

 ### Keeping your theme consistent

-If you are planning on changing your theme often, or just want to make sure your theme stays up-to-date with any changes you make, you can add AutoTheme to your build process.
+If you are planning on changing your theme often, or just want to make sure your theme stays up-to-date with any changes you make.
+You can add AutoTheme to your build process.

 <details>
 <summary>Manually add step to your build process.</summary>